 By John DeWitt

-John DeWitt serves as the Children and Youth Pastor at Mount Hermon Baptist Church in Durham, N.C.
-He is a CBF Leadership Scholar pursuing his M.Div, at Campbell University Divinity School in Buies Creek, N.C.
+John DeWitt is the Children and Youth Pastor at Mount Hermon Baptist Church in Durham, North Carolina.
+He is finishing his third year at Campbell University Divinity School in Buies Creek, N.C.

 Thanks for sharing with honesty and vulnerability about mistakes and the things we do that contribute to them.
 You are blessed by a congregation that grows with you.
 My experiences were very similar early in ministry, including my pride and the graciousness of a loving congregation in Angier, NC.
 Thank Go for those teaching congregations!